• Home

 These six towers represent:

-You might also like my post on visiting Dachau Concentration Camp and Memorial Site outside Munich, Germany.
-Dachau was the first concentration camp and was liberated in 1945.
-Today, the site serves as a very important memorial.
+You might also like my posts on visiting Dachau Concentration Camp and Memorial Site outside Munich, Germany and visiting Theresienstadt concentration camp outside Prague.

 Boston World War II Memorial